MEET THE TEAM

 Sheriff Mothopeng is a gender non-conforming person, LGBTI activist and archaeologist by profession with a Bachelor’s Degree in Environmental History and Cultural Heritage from the National University of Lesotho and other certificates of achievements in Public Policy, Governance and Leadership and Marginalization, Exclusion and Inequality through OSISA.Sheriff has been working towards the elimination of discrimination and meaningful inclusion of LGBTQI identifying youth, produced two films, and on the global and Southern African region on trans rights.
 Sheriff is the first person to achieve legal name change and access gender-affirming surgery in Lesotho, thereby opening the door for others.

-Mats is our current AAI Director for Finance & Operations, since January 2017.
+Mats is our current AI Director for Finance & Operations, since January 2017.
 Before this he was the Deputy Executive Director of the International AIDS Society.
 He started his employment with the IAS as Conference Director in 2003, running one of the largest medical conferences, the International AIDS Conference, normally with 15.000-25.000 participants.
 Prior to this Mats was the Director of Member Services at the International Cooperative Alliance.

 Mats brings years of expertise on finance and organisational management, as well as his roots as an activist to his work at AAI.
 He is 66 years old, of Swedish origin, living and working in Switzerland for international NGOs since 1992.

-Alexandra is an International Relations specialist, and currently a Resource Mobilisation Assistant at Accountability International.
+Alex is an International Relations specialist, and currently a Researcher at Accountability International.
 She holds a MSSc in International and European Relations from Linköping University, and a BA in Political Science from University of Bucharest.
 Recently, she became a member of the United Nations Association of Sweden.
-Alexandra’s journey through the ‘sociological imagination’ of International Relations enabled her to develop a creative and critical thinking, thus complementing her dedication to equality and human rights, regardless skin pigmentation, religion, or any other socio-cultural affiliations.
-She is also particularly interested in gender-based violence research aimed at policy chance.
+Alex’s journey through the ‘sociological imagination’ of IR enabled her to develop a creative and critical thinking, thus complementing her dedication to equality and human rights, regardless skin pigmentation, religion, SOGIE, or any other socio-cultural affiliations.
+She is particularly interested in gender-based violence research aimed at policy chance.

-On a more personal note, she was born in Bucharest and is passionate about fine arts.
+On a more personal note, Alex was born in Bucharest and is passionate about fine arts and artivism.